 - Use encrypted versions of sites whenever possible: Tor comes standard with HTTPS Everywhere for just this reason.
 This program enables encryption on any sites that offer it.

-- Don’t open documents downloaded through Tor: At the very least, don’t do this while online.
+- Don’t open documents downloaded via Tor: At the very least, don’t do this while online.
 These could access the internet outside Tor and be used to trace your real IP address.

 Using Tor to browse the web is quite probably the simplest way to ensure your security.
 This is especially true if you only use it in situations when safety is a must.
 There are ways to trace your traffic while using the browser, but that usually happens due to user error.
 It’s a smart practice to reserve the use of Tor for when it’s important to be anonymous and use another browser for day-to-day computing.

 - A VPN with private browsing: This method will obscure your IP address from the outside world while also disabling your cookies and sign-ins.

 - Tor: This is a great way to browse the web without being traced, and you can enable private browsing on that browser for yet another layer of protection.

 - A VPN with Ghostery enabled: This prevents your IP from being tracked and allows you to bar scripts from tracking your online activity.

 Being anonymous isn’t easy